NelsonGautier/Map_portfolio/README.md

 Aspect Analysis of UGA, Aspects of the Univrsity of Georgia.pdf

+Study area of Athens Schools and Atlanta School districts, Data managment.pdf

-Study area of Athens Schools and Atlanta School districts,Data managment, Screen digatlization.pdf
+Study area of Athens Schools and Atlanta School districts, Screen digatlization.pdf